nguyenvnbrtd/i_ticket/README.md

 # i_ticket

-A new Flutter project.
+A Flutter project, that is doing booking bus ticket for you (just in your imagination)

-## Getting Started
+## Any proplem?
 Contact the developer.

-Email: co cai nit.
+Email: ....